-You’ve probably noticed that whilst the paid-for SEOPressor Connect plugin has a ton to offer in terms of options, features, and usability, even the free version of Yoast SEO is pretty darn hard to beat.
+You’ve probably noticed that whilst the paid-for SEOPressor Connect plugin has a ton to offer in terms of features, benefits, and usability, even the free version of Yoast SEO is pretty darn hard to beat.

-So, WordPress SEO by Yoast is the clear winner here then, right?
+So, the verdict is in – WordPress SEO by Yoast is the clear winner here, right?